skiadas/SoftwareDevelopmentPracticumCourse/activities/activity7-3isp.md

 **14:28-21:00    interfaces**

 1. What is the problem with the `Switch -> Light` dependency?
-2. What do interfaces have more in commmon with?
+2. What do interfaces have more in common with?
 Their users *or* their clients?
-3. Explain the terms **physical coupling** and **logical coupling** and the phrase ``Inheritance is the strongest of the physical couplings but the weakest of the logical couplings''.
+3. Explain the terms **physical coupling** and **logical coupling** and the phrase "Inheritance is the strongest of the physical couplings but the weakest of the logical couplings".
 4. How should we *name* interfaces?

 ## Fat classes

-**24:40-33:42  fat classes example: the job class** **33:42-36:30 the problem with fat classes**
+**24:40-33:42  fat classes example: the job class**

+**33:42-36:30 the problem with fat classes**

 1. Fat classes have large fan-____